Koredotcom/docs/docs/xo/analytics/contact-center/reports/queue-chat-metrics-interval-report.md

   <tr>
    <td>Avg Messages
    </td>
-   <td>Total number of messages between callers and agents/number of calls accepted (average for summary)
+   <td>Total number of messages between callers and agents / number of calls accepted (average for summary)
    </td>
   </tr>
   <tr>
    <td>Avg Use Saved
    </td>
-   <td>Total number of saved messages on all calls/number of calls accepted (average for the summary)
+   <td>Total number of saved messages on all calls / number of calls accepted (average for the summary)
    </td>
   </tr>
   <tr>
    <td>CSAT
    </td>
-   <td>Avg CSAT on all calls/number of calls with CSAT info. (average for summary)
+   <td>Avg CSAT on all calls / number of calls with CSAT info. (average for summary)
    </td>
   </tr>
   <tr>